Sounders lose to San Jose Earthquakes for the first time since 2015, snapping another impressive streak

 There was eight minutes of second-half stoppage time.
 But even rejuvenated by the eliminated goal, the Sounders couldn’t avoid the loss.

-Seattle’s injury merry-go-round continued for another week.
+The club also couldn’t avoid suffering another injury.
+Midfielder Josh Atencio felt chest pain late in the second half but played the entire game.
+He was medically evaluated afterward and actually had a broken rib.

+“He’s a tough kid,” Schmetzer said.
+“Had I known he had a broken rib, of course we would’ve pulled him off for his safety.”

 Bruin returned to the rotation but defender Brad Smith was unavailable for selection due to a left hamstring strain.
 Defender AB Cissoko, who replaced the injured Nouhou in the starting lineup, also was pulled because of tendinitis, leaving the Sounders without sufficient numbers for a game-day roster.

 Teenagers Obed Vargas and Alex Villanueva were called up again from the USL side Tacoma Defiance.
 The midfielders signed short-term contracts under MLS’s extreme hardship rule to fill out the Sounders’ active roster.